 There is a formal complaints procedure to be followed within the University.
-The Responsible Officer in Step 1 of this procedure for the Faculty of Mathematics is the Chair of the Faculty Board (please see the Faculty Board webpage for the name of the current Chair).
+The Responsible Officer in Step 1 of this procedure for the Faculty of Mathematics is the Chair of the Faculty Board - see Faculty Board information for the name of the current Chair.